You might be paying more for your generic medications. Here’s why.

 A recent survey of 1000 doctors actually showed that prior authorizations may be actually hurting patients, not helping them.4

 Prior authorizations also add on a lot of administration fees, which can further drive-up healthcare costs.
+In many instances prior authorizations can lead to medication changes, terms non-medical switching.

 Our Solution: Pay Cash for your Generic Medications with Marley Drug and Cut out the Middle-Men